balenamiaa/konkan-ai/README.md

 # Konkan AI

 Konkan AI is a modern playground for experimenting with information-set Monte Carlo tree search (IS-MCTS) strategies for the three-player Konkan card game.
-The project blends Python orchestration, a Rust meld solver, and an expressive Typer/Rich CLI to deliver a competitive and stylish tabletop experience.
+The project blends Python orchestration, a Rust meld solver, and a Textual-powered terminal experience to deliver a competitive and stylish tabletop session.

 ## Development setup